joeyoung33333/Macintosh_Remediation_Tools/README.md

 Extra functions to help with organizations/presentation of data.
 These including importing, parsing, exporting, and displaying data functions.
 There is an additional delay function to help with time zone differences.

 #### interface.py

 #### run_multi.py

+run_multi.py runs any number of hostnames from an imported text file.
+The program parses based on "\n" and ony accepts text files like .txt or .tsv.
+Run the program main() and it will first ask you to import a file name, and input the column number starting with 0.
+It then parses the file and creates a list of hostname objects to be run into the tools class.
+The host objects will be iterated and have the given command ran on them.
+The progam will keep track of successful, failed, and other records.
+At the end of the program, it will export and print the results.

 #### run_single.py

+run_single.py contatins functions calling each of the tool class function.
+It first converts the hostname into an object, then runs the given command.
+This was created to give the interface program an easy one call function.
+Every tool duplicated within the class_tools.py will also need to be duplicated here.

 #### results.txt